alvinwan/tex2py/README.md

 ## Usage

-> **Differences From md2py** Note that tex2py mirrors BeautifulSoup's approach to a document tree.
-In many ways, it thus differs from md2py's TreeOfContents.
-Here are a few of the most important differences:
->
-> - Attribute access is no longer restricted to a node's direct children.
-It can include - as BeautifulSoup does - any of the node's descendants.
-> - Explicitly access a TOC's `string` attribute to retrieve its contents.

 LaTeX2Python offers only one function `tex2py`, which generates a Python parse tree from Latex.
 This object is a navigable, "Tree of Contents" abstraction for the latex file.